 Next I poured the berries into an old flour sack (cheese cloth or an old pillow case would work too) and tied it on a broom over a pot to drain the juice out.
 After I had gotten all the juice from the bag-I put it back on the stove and brought it too a boil-boiling 10 minutes.

 Next I added sugar.
-I followed the directions from the Mountain Folk Interview-and one of the Foxfire book-both said to add one cup of sugar for each cup of blackberry juice.
+I followed the directions from the Foxfire book which said to add one cup of sugar for each cup of blackberry juice.
 This made the jelly very very sweet.
-If I make it this way again-I'll cut back on the sugar by half.
+If I make it this way again-I’ll cut back on the sugar by half.

 I brought the sugar juice mixture back to a boil.
 This is where I ran into trouble.
 Granny told me you have to boil it a long time to get it to set-and I remember her having to pour her jelly back in the pot and boil it some more when I was a child.
 What happened?
 I boiled mine way too long-I ended up with a rock hard mess-I mean you could lay blocks with it.